AnFreTh/NAMpy/README.rst

 Visualization and Interpretability
 ******************************

-xDL offers multiple methods for visualization and interpretability, allowing you to gain insights into your model's behavior and feature importance.
+nampy offers multiple methods for visualization and interpretability, allowing you to gain insights into your model's behavior and feature importance.

 1. **Analyze the Model:**